-- 15. In this Licence: - (a) the establishment, installation and use of the Radio Equipment shall be interpreted as establishment and use of wireless telegraphy stations and installation and use of wireless telegraphy apparatus for wireless telegraphy as specified in section 8(1) of the Act; - (b) the expression " interference" shall have the meaning given by Section 115 of the - (c) the expressions "wireless telegraphy station" and "wireless telegraphy apparatus" shall have the meanings given by section 117 of the Act; - (d) the schedules form part of this Licence together with any subsequent schedule(s) which Ofcom may issue as a variation to this Licence at a later date; and - (e) the Interpretation Act 1978 shall apply to the Licence as it applies to an Act of Parliament.
+18. In this Licence:

+- (a) the establishment, installation and use of the Radio Equipment shall be interpreted as establishment and use of wireless telegraphy stations and installation and use of wireless telegraphy apparatus as specified in section 8(1) of the Act; - (b) the expression "interference" shall have the meaning given by section 115 of the Act; - (c) the expressions "wireless telegraphy station" and "wireless telegraphy apparatus" shall have the meanings given by section 117 of the Act; - (d) the expression "territorial sea" shall be determined in accordance with the Territorial Sea Act 1987; - (e) the expression "inland waters" shall have the meaning given by section 221(1) of the Water Resources Act 1991; - (f) the schedules form part of this Licence together with any subsequent schedule(s) which Ofcom may issue as a variation to this Licence at a later date; and - (g) the Interpretation Act 1978 shall apply to this Licence as it applies to an Act of Parliament.